Ternokass/TernokassHCR-Policies/Witch-Racing-Rush-Magic-Speed/current/privacy.md

 We do not collect your exact date of birth.
 This record is stored together with your account information and is used solely to demonstrate compliance with applicable age-related laws and regulations.

 All other gameplay-related data is stored locally on your device.
 And, where applicable, mobile application may have access to your microphone.
-In addition, certain technical information — such as IP address, device type and model, operating system version, app version, crash logs, interaction logs, and session duration — may be automatically collected by third-party service providers integrated into our app, including Firebase Analytics and Firebase Crashlytics (both by Google LLC).
+In addition, certain technical information — such as IP address, device type and model, operating system version, app version, crash logs, interaction logs, and session duration — may be automatically collected by third-party service providers integrated into our app, including Firebase Crashlytics and others( by Google LLC).
 This information is used for app performance monitoring, crash reporting, and usage analytics.
 We do not directly store or access IP addresses or other such technical identifiers ourselves, except for the ones mentioned above; their collection and processing are handled by these third-party providers in accordance with their own privacy policies.
 All such data practices are also disclosed in the “Data Safety” section of our Google Play Store listing, in compliance with Google Play’s developer policies.

 HOW WE COLLECT PERSONAL DATA
 Our approach to Personal Data collection involves a structured and comprehensive methodology.
 We utilize a range of formally established channels and mechanisms to ensure the lawful and ethical acquisition of Personal Data.
 These primary channels through which we gather Personal Data are designed to uphold the highest standards of data privacy and security while enhancing your experience on our Mobile Application.